Clark

 How tight should you tune your drum?

-When tuning your drums, be careful not to overtighten the heads.
+When first learning how to tune a drum set, be careful not to overtighten the heads.
 Most beginners tend to tune their drums too high and “choke” the tone of the drum.
 You want the drums to ring out clearly with an even tone.

 3. Use a drum key to tighten each tension rod in a diagonal pattern